Free Maine payroll tax calculator (and ME tax rates)

 If you’re a new employer (congratulations!), you pay a flat rate of 2.45%.

 Did you know that Maine requires most employers to offer their employees access to a retirement savings plan as of January 2024?
+(The next deadline is on scheduled for June 30, 2024).
 Learn more in our employer’s guide to MERIT, Maine’s state-mandated retirement program.
+It is also worth noting that Maine is one of the states with harassment training requirements in place, which employers should be aware of.

 If you would like to learn more, here are some helpful links that can help you become a payroll whiz!